hajikelist/brutal/README.md

 brutal
 ======

 Brutal Application Framework.
-A php application built for rapid scaffolding and application development.
+An application built for rapid prototyping, scaffolding, and application development.